-A film that won a double Oscar Best actress nomination telling of a mother and daughter relationship over 30 years.
+A film that won a double Oscar Best Actress nomination telling of a mother and daughter relationship over 30 years.

 Terms of Endearment – Trailer, Paramount Trailers and photos © Paramount Pictures 1983

-Terms of Endearment (1983) was billed as a comedy-drama and nominated for 11 Oscars.
-It tells about a widow, Aurora Greenway’s (Shirley MacLaine) and her at times troubled, good and bad relationship with daughter Emma (Debra Winger) over many years.
+Terms of Endearment (1983) was billed as a comedy-drama and was nominated for 11 Oscars.
+It tells about a widow, Aurora Greenway (Shirley MacLaine) and her at times troubled, good and bad relationship with daughter Emma (Debra Winger) over many years.
 Emma marries Flap Horton (Jeff Daniels) – with her mother’s disapproval – soon after leaving school.

-After her husband has been found to been having affairs, Emma moves back home.
-Meanwhile her mother has been dating her neighbour, Garrett (Jack Nicholson), but they break up as he does not want to be monogamous.
+After her husband has been found to be having affairs, Emma moves back home.
+Meanwhile, her mother has been dating her neighbour, Garrett (Jack Nicholson), but they break up as he does not want to be monogamous.
 On Emma’s return to Flap, they move away with one of his mistresses following him.
 Emma also has an affair with Sam Burns (John Lithgow).
 On a visit to the doctors, Emma finds out she has breast cancer…

 To conclude this film is much more than an “Illness of the Week” drama and it shines at all levels, with memorable cast performances.
 The direction, writing and production of James L. Brooks and the haunting soundtrack draw you into the story at all times.
 To conclude, I and am sure others think of it in Terms of Endearment.

 Weeper Rating: 😦 😦 😦 😦 😦 😦 😦 😦 /10